gRally/gRally.github.io/_drafts/2018-12-20-SteamWorkshop_Ryggesbro.md

   - Steam Workshop
   - gravel stage
 author: ghiboz
-excerpt: "Hello everyone, this blog post is just to say you "**Merry Christmas!!!**"....
+excerpt: "Hello everyone, this blog post is just to say you '**Merry Christmas!!!**'.... ....
-.... ....
 Ehm ehm... **No!!
 No!!
-Stop, please stop!!!**
-Sorry guys, Santa Claus hacked our account for his business, come back to ours"
+Stop, please stop!!!** Sorry guys, Santa Claus hacked our account for his business, come back to ours"
 classes: wide
+comments: false
 ---

 Hello everyone, this blog post is just to say you "**Merry Christmas!!!**"....